Theoleehusky/School-Bell/README.md

 # School Bell
-A botched discord bot (meant for my school).
+A botched discord bot (specialized for my school).

 (For myself to look back in a few years and have a good laugh)